GoogleChrome/web.dev/src/site/content/en/learn/forms/testing/index.md

 You can define and integrate [events](https://developers.google.com/analytics/devguides/collection/gtagjs/events) to analyze this.

-A wide range of analytics tools are available.
+A wide range of analytics tools is available.
 Some are minimalistic, some offer a lot of options for individualization.
-Try some out to find the best for your needs.
+Try out a range of tools to find the best for your needs.

 {% Assessment 'testing' %}